Carlos733-ai/Unbreakable-Blocks-Plugin/README.md

 ## 🤝 Contributing

 We welcome contributions!
-If you have suggestions for new features, bug reports, or want to contribute code, please open an issue or submit a pull request on GitHub.
+If you have suggestions for new features, bug reports, or want to contribute code, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Carlos733-ai/Unbreakable-Blocks-Plugin/tree/main).

 ---
 *Created by Carlos*